When you are going through a course of cancer treatment, many people find that their stress and anxiety levels can go up exponentially.

 There’s a growing body of research that supports massage and other complementary therapies as a way to help ease anxiety and stress – including the anxiety that’s frequently experienced by someone with cancer!

 Here’s a list of more than 90 resources about cancer, related health topics, different treatments, emotional support, and financial information.
 They could also be helpful to you, your family, or your caregivers.
 Some of them are local in Hampton Roads, and some of them are national organizations.

 What you can expect from your massage

 Some of the ways that I will tailor your massage to reassure you if you’re going through stress and feeling anxious:

 - You can ask any questions that you have; before, during, or after your appointment.
 I’ve worked with many clients over the years who had not had a massage before.
 No need to be embarrassed if you don’t know what to expect!
 I’m glad to help you feel welcome.

 - I want you to feel heard, understood, and empathized with.
 This massage session is about you and what your needs are, but I can relate to some of your experience on a personal level.
 I have gone through cancer treatment too, and you can ask me about that if it would help you at all.

 - When a client comes in, I do my best to provide a calm, peaceful therapeutic atmosphere and a supportive presence.
 I’m not chatty by nature – if talking helps you to settle in and relax, you certainly can do so – but you don’t have to worry about keeping up a conversation during your massage.

-- Again, please feel welcome at all times to ask any questions you have about massage and cancer and the ways it is affecting you.
+- Again, please feel welcome at all times to ask any questions you have about massage for cancer patients and the ways that your treatment is affecting you.
 And please let me know in the moment if changing something would help you feel better and more relaxed.

 - The speed of your massage, the pressure, what areas of your body we focus on, the direction of massage strokes, accommodations for any medical devices you have – these are all examples of some of the factors I’ll take into consideration to help you the most.